maistra/istio-operator/README.md

 $ oc delete -n istio-operator -f ./deploy/maistra-operator.yaml
 ```

-Once the Istio Operator has been uninstalled, the Jaeger Operator should be uninstalled.
+Once the Istio Operator has been uninstalled, the Jaeger Operator and the Kiali Operator should be uninstalled.

 ### Uninstalling the Jaeger Operator